drzhelnov/drzhelnov.github.io/usmle/usmlecontentoutline.md

 **⚠ Disclaimer: This is an unofficial publication not affiliated nor endorsed by the FSMB, NBME®, or USMLE® program.
 For official information please visit usmle.org or other relevant resources.**

-[View this page on GitHub](https://github.com/drzhelnov/drzhelnov.github.io/blob/master/usmle/usmlecontentoutline.md) to create a custom copy.
+[View this page on GitHub](https://github.com/drzhelnov/drzhelnov.github.io/blob/master/usmle/usmlecontentoutline.md) to create a custom copy (also to track versions).
 Feedback is always welcome via [GitHub](https://github.com/pvzhelnov) or [Twitter](https://twitter.com/drzhelnov).
 Enjoy!

 ## Table of Contents
 {: .no_toc}